 Q: Why do I need to tap on and tap off my ORCA card?

-Aside from the fact that being able to show valid fare on board trains and buses is state law, Sound Transit needs you to tap on and off of Link and Sounder trains so we know the correct fare to charge you or the supplier of your ORCA card.
+Sound Transit asks riders to tap on and off of Link and Sounder trains so we know the correct fare to charge you or the supplier of your ORCA card.

 But my employer pays for my card.
 It shouldn’t matter if I tap or not.